 I'll focus on the chaps in this blogpost and then suggest ideas for ladies next time.
 Men generally like simple, muted colours in their scarves but with a lot of textural interest.
 I have a couple of men's scarves already in my pattern collection and have just added a new one, the Grantchester Scarf.

+The scarf is worked in a reversible pattern, Ribbon Basket Pattern, from our book, Reversible Knitting Stitches.
 This is a reversible pattern with a deep, rugged texture that traps the air and keep you warm even when the temperatures really start to fall.
 I used Knit Picks "Wool of the Andes" for this but any worsted weight, aran or similar yarn would work well.

 There are two different widths, a 20cm/8 ins size and a larger 28cm/11 ins version.
 I have also suggested three different lengths from a short neckwarmer-style to a long wrapping version as a real wind-stopper.
 Have a look at my earlier blogpost for ideas on scarf lengths to see what might suit you best.